-Currently there are about 50 composting-facilities complying with CIC's QAS scheme and the amount of compost labelled represents more than 33% of Italy's total compost production.
+Currently there are about 50 composting-facilities and 58 products complying with CIC's QAS scheme and the amount of compost labelled represents more than 36% of Italy's total compost production.
 Since January 2018, CIC has achieved the ECN-QAS, becoming the fourth national association provided with such quality assurance scheme.